msfuji/Sequenza-pipeline/README.md

 cd Sequenza-pipeline
 ```
 #### 3. Prepare config files
 - List BAM files of matched tumor/normals in sample.csv.
 Acceptable file format is a sample config file of Genomon2.
-Use `[bam_import]` to specify BAM files.
-Use `[mutation_call]` to pair tumors and normals.
+Use `[bam_import]` to specify BAM files, and `[mutation_call]` to specify pairs of tumors and normals.
 Panel field of `[mutation_call]` is ignored.
 - Specify file path for reference human genome GRCh37 as `ref_fasta` of genomon.cfg.
 Other fields are ignored.
 #### 4. Run pipeline
 ```